gajju44/WebBasedCryptoWallet/README.md

->🌐 Web-Based Crypto Wallet
+>🌐DeltaSafe

-Web-Based Crypto Wallet is a decentralized, multi-chain wallet built with React and Vite, supporting Solana and Ethereum blockchains.
+DeltaSafe is a decentralized, multi-chain wallet built with React and Vite, supporting Solana and Ethereum blockchains.
 With a focus on privacy, the wallet allows users to generate and manage mnemonics and wallets without storing sensitive information locally.
 Its mosty used to recover the keypairs from mnemonics

 >🛠️ Tech Stack

 Frontend: React, Vite, Tailwind CSS
-Blockchain: Solana, Ethereum (via Web3.js, ethers.js)
-Key Management: bip39, ed25519-hd-key
+Blockchain: Bitcoin, Solana, Ethereum (via Web3.js, ethers.js, bitcoinjs-lib) Key Management: bip39, ed25519-hd-key
 Notifications: React Toastify
 Particles: tsparticles for animated background effects